deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/FAQ.md

 ## How to collect events?

-Pods of `runtime-audit-engine` outputs all events to stdout.
+Pods of `runtime-audit-engine` output all events to stdout.
-These events then can be collected by the [log-shipper](../460-log-shipper/) module and be sent to any supported destination.
+These events can then be collected by [log-shipper-agents](../460-log-shipper/) and sent to any supported destination.

 An example of [ClusterLoggingConfig](/460-log-shipper/cr.html#clusterloggingconfig) for `log-shipper`: